Botanical Ingredient

 Why We Use It

 Mexican tarragon is the plant that solved a problem I had been struggling with — growing a tarragon that could survive a Florida summer.
 French tarragon simply will not tolerate the heat and humidity here, but Tagetes lucida thrives in it.
-The flavor and aromatic profile are remarkably similar, and the medicinal properties — particularly the anti-inflammatory and antispasmodic action — give it a place in the apothecary as well as the kitchen.
+The flavor and aromatic profile are remarkably similar, and its rich botanical character gives it a place in the apothecary as well as the kitchen.
 It is one of those plants that feels perfectly matched to the climate and the work we do.